 You will not be retaliated or discriminated against and no services, payment, or privileges will be withheld from you because you file a complaint with the Plan or with the Department of Health and Human Services.

 Right to a Paper Copy of This Notice

 You have the right to a paper copy of this Notice.
-To make such a request, submit a written request to HIPAA Privacy Officer, Human Resources Department, The Wistar Institute, 3601 Spruce Street, Philadelphia, PA 19104, 215-898-3765.
+To make such a request, submit a written request to the Privacy Officer, at the address above.

 Changes in the Plan's Privacy Practices